- celiprolol hydrochloride

 In patients with a history of anaphylactic reactions, beta blockers may increase the sensitivity to allergens and the seriousness of the reactions.

-Caution should be observed in patients with diabetes mellitus as beta blockers may mask the symptoms of hypoglycaemia (in particular, tachycardia) (see section 4.5).
+Although celiprolol does not interfere with the metabolism of carbohydrates, latent diabetes mellitus may become manifest or already exisitng diabetes mellitus worsen (see sections 4.5 and 4.8).
+In addition, celiprolol as other beta blockers may mask the symptoms of hypoglycaemia (in particular, tachycardia) (see section 4.5).

 Drug screening tests